raxsha/TheActivistWatch/README.md

 ## Use ##

-The application will guide you through setting up an account and using the
+The application will guide you through setting up an account and using the interface.
+ActivistWatch is modeled after Tinder.
+Events will show up in your dashboard.
+"Swiping" yes or no on the events will add them to your events.
+In the future, we would like to add ways for these Events to push notifications and a matching algorithm for new Events based on previously swiped Events.

 ---